Do you arrange owner financing for the homes you sell?

 need to clean up their credit report and establish an admirable payment history

-to help improve their credit over time.
+to help improve their credit within the option period.

 How much down payment do I need?